 The problem with this is that the reason why many people turn to fad diets is because they generally make unrealistic promises of rapid weight loss, with no regard for a healthy basis that can be carried on and maintained well into the future.
 The healthier approach on the other hand does require some work and patience on the dieter's part and this is something many people find difficult to face.

 Greene recognises that people are different in terms of preferences, genetics and lifestyles and attempts to personalize programs accordingly.

-The phase/stages aspect of this diet (along with others such as Medifast) is how it introduces the dieter to a healthier lifestyle in a less abrasive, slower manner.
+The phase/stages aspect of this diet (along with others such as Medifast and WW) is how it introduces the dieter to a healthier lifestyle in a less abrasive, slower manner.
 When I say slower, I mean compared to diets where the weight loss aimed for is not considered healthy and/or maintainable.